kun432/k8s-book-vagrant/README.md

 ## ToDo

+- add a loadbalancer for nodeport
-- not tested for Windows
+- test for Windows